caiosabadin/notes/sass/tutorial.md

 Its file extension is .scss.
 The compilation of that file generates a .css file.

-It provides a set of labour-saving directives and definitions, to help the designers write semantically valid CSS faster.
+It provides a set of labour-saving directives, instructions and definitions, to help the designers write semantically valid CSS faster.

 ## Installation ##